Hyper-Convolution Networks for Biomedical Image Segmentation: Proposed Method

 We use a neural network to map each 2D input kernel coordinate to the kernel value.
-The convolutional kernel weights are thus generated by a neural network (hypernetwork) instead of independently learned.
+The convolutional kernel weights are thus generated by a neural network (hyper-network) instead of independently learned.

 For each convolution layer in a segmentation CNN\footnote{Except for the final $1\times1$ convolution layer.}, we implement a corresponding Hyper-CNN $\Phi_\theta(\cdot)$ as a CNN made up of $1\times 1$ convolutional layers, with leaky ReLU nonlinearities with slope of 0.1 \cite{maas2013rectifier}.